Anthony Giacalone: Criminal career

-Criminal history

 On August 9, 1954, Giacalone was arrested for the bribery of a patrolman on the racket squad of the Detroit Police Department.
 Giacalone offered $200 a month in return for information regarding any possible gambling raids.
 He was sentenced to 8 months in jail in addition to a $500 fine.
 He was arrested for a similar offense in June 1963, bribing Lieutenant James W. Thomas with $50 a month to look the other way in regard to a numbers gambling operation.
 This arrest, his fifteenth, led to an investigation of his mafia-related activities.
 Giacalone was charged with bribery conspiracy, but was freed on $7,500 bond.
 This sudden conviction led Detroit Police Commissioner George Edwards to believe that Giacalone was not only the boss of the numbers racket in southeastern Michigan, but also the head of the Detroit Mafia.
 Edwards later testified in front of the Senate's permanent investigations subcommittee in October 1963, and identified Giacalone as the Mafia gambling boss of the Detroit area.
 In November 1963, Giacalone and his brother, Vito Giacalone, were indicted in a Washington tax evasion hearing.
 The brothers received over $40,000 as fake sales representatives of two companies also indicted in the testimony.
 Giacalone's hearing in 1964 for bribing Lt.
 Thomas caused quite a stir within the legal system.
 It was originally set for February 28, 1964, before being pushed later into 1965.
 Judge Joseph A. Gillis, who was assigned to Giacalone's case, felt that Edwards’ previous public assertions about Giacalone were not fair to his trial.

 Giacalone was finally ordered to stand trial in July 1965 for his charges related to the bribery of Lt.
 Thomas.
 As of January 16, 1966, Giacalone had been arrested 15 times, and convicted only once, which was the bribery case that had been to court 41 times and heard by six judges, but still had not been to trial.
 This case took a turn in March 1966 when Lt.
 Thomas admitted to the jury that he had lied and given false testimony about where he had written reports about the alleged bribes from Giacalone.
 The next month, Giacalone's co-defendant, Harrison “Chink” Brown, had been dismissed due to lack of evidence about his involvement in the alleged bribe.
 Less than a week later, Giacalone and another co-defendant, Claude E. Williams, were found not guilty by a jury after a 2.5 hour deliberation.
 Lt.
 Thomas was ultimately suspended from his position with the Detroit Police Department, but was later reinstated in July of that same year.